Vicky Sunohara: Other awards and accomplishments

 According to Regimental Sergeant Major Donovan O’Halloran, Sunohara was a “natural choice” for this appointment, commenting:Vicky is a leader in our community on several levels.
 She is a role model for the pursuit of excellence, she has achieved the highest measure of success in her sport and she continues to serve her community through coaching, mentoring and volunteering.
 It is a great privilege to have a woman of such distinction accept this important role.In 2020, Sunohara was named to "TSN Hockey’s All-Time Women’s Team Canada" and described as "the ultimate glue player," meaning an egoless leader who put the needs of her team above everything else and held the team together.
 Sunohara was the epitome of a team player.

 In 2020, the Japanese Canadian Cultural Centre named Sunohara a recipient of the Sakura Award, which recognizes exceptional contributions made by individuals to the promotion and exchange of Japanese culture and enhancing awareness of Japanese heritage within Canada and abroad.
 Sunohara's grandparents grew up in Japan; they moved to Ontario from BC after being released from World War II internment camps in that province.

 Sunohara was one of six Canadian women's ice hockey players honoured during the 2021 World Junior Ice Hockey Championship.
 Sunohara and the other honourees were described as “some of the greatest female hockey players Canada has ever produced,” with their “legacies as trailblazers for the women’s game” having been well documented.

 Personal life

 Sunohara was born in Scarborough, Ontario.
 She is of Japanese and Ukrainian heritage.
 She is a graduate of the University of Toronto with a Bachelor of Physical and Health Education degree.

 Following her retirement from international hockey in 2008, Sunohara and her husband Tal welcomed twin boys in 2009.
-As a busy mother, she coaches her sons' hockey team.
+She coaches her sons' hockey team.

-Sunohara makes frequent appearances as a guest speaker and donates a considerable amount of time to charitable and community organizations.
+Sunohara makes frequent appearances as a guest speaker and volunteers at charitable and community organizations.
 Beginning in 2001, she served as a spokesperson for the Youth Assisting Youth program of United Way of Canada.
 In 2010, Sunohara was appointed to the Board of Directors of the Canadian Sport Centre Ontario (CSCO), a non-profit organization committed to assisting high-performance athletes and coaches achieve excellence in international competition.